-Because I come from a film background, I’m more comfortable writing in screenplay format with the Final Draft screenplay software I’ve grown accustomed to over the years.
+Because I, Chris, come from a film background, I’m more comfortable writing in screenplay format with the Final Draft screenplay software I’ve grown accustomed to over the years.

-If you’re curious, the screenplay pages equal between two and four comic pages.
+If you’re curious, in my script, the screenplay pages equal between two and four comic pages.

-Lora approaches the first few drafts of her script in a similar way, but she will eventually break the script all the way down to individual panels.
+Lora approaches the first few drafts of her script in a similar way, but once she is happy with it, she breaks her scripts down into pages and individual panel descriptions.

 Here’s what she had to say about the process she uses to write her comic scripts:

 What you see here is my final draft, and believe me, a lot of edits go into every script.
-I just make my edits in Pages, not on paper, so there’s no real way to show you that.
+I just make my edits in my Scrivener document, not on paper, so there’s no real way to show you.